aim-lab/LUNet/README.md

   </tr>
 </table>

+### LICENSE
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE), which prohibits commercial use.

 ### Citation
 If you find this code or data to be useful for your research, please consider citing the following papers.